SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 The script `flavor-names-openstack.py` talks to the OpenStack API of the cloud specified by the `OS_CLOUD` environment and queries properties and checks the names for standards compliance and completeness w.r.t. the mandatory flavor list.
+It goes beyond the above example in checking that the discoverable features of flavors (vCPUs, RAM, Disk) match what the flavor names claim.

 # Previous standard versions

 [Version 1 of the standard](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set)
-used a slightly different naming syntax (while the logic was exactly the same.
+used a slightly different naming syntax while the logic was exactly the same.
 What is a `-` in v2 used to be a `:`; `_` used to be `-`.
 The reason for the change was certain Kubernetes tools using the flavor names as labels.
 Labels however are subject to stricter naming rules and in particular don't